Sign In Register

 Safety Score

-Cook has an average annual temperature of 51°F (11°C).
+Cook experiences four distinct seasons with an average annual temperature of 51°F (11°C).
 Winters average 24°F in January while summers reach 76°F in July.
-Annual precipitation is 32.2 inches.
+The area gets 275 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 32.2 inches.
+The area receives 25.5 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 1,077 feet.

 Temperature